GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/09.281-290/09.Weary-of-Earth/docs.md

 ---
+title: |
-title: 289.
-Weary of Earth
+    289. Weary of Earth - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 289.
+Weary of Earth.
+Weary of earth and laden with my sin,  I look to heaven and long to enter in;  But there no evil thing may find a home,  And yet I hear a voice that bids me, "Come."
+    keywords:  |
-    keywords: Church Hymnal, Weary of Earth, Weary of earth and laden with my sin,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Weary of Earth, Weary of earth and laden with my sin.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 289. WEARY OF EARTH
+####  Church Hymnal 1941,

 ```txt
 1.